jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 ## Seriously, what is it?

 Templates live among us everywhere, they are a set of instructions that define how something is done.
 If you've ever tried following a recipe or tutorial, congratulations, you've come across the template pattern!
 Well, kinda...
-Those were specific instructions with no variation.
-That doesn't sound very [open to extension and closed for modification](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).
+Those may have had specific instructions with no variation.
+That doesn't sound very ["open to extension and closed for modification"](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

 > *The template pattern allows you to define a set of instructions and let subclasses define how particular instructions are executed.*